Nathan-E/tech-stage-one/authors/README.md

 # Authors

 In this challenge, the REST API contains information about a collection of users and articles they created.
-Given the threshold value, the goal is to use the API to get the following
+Given the threshold value, the goal is to make API calls  to get the following

 1. The list of most active authors according to a set threshold
 2. The author with the highest comment count.